chancancode/branch-rename/README.md

 this would not work as the changes are expected to be submitted via a pull request with reviews.

-A possible work around is to disable the "Include administrators" checkbox in the branch protection settings for the "master" branch and configure the script to push the commits as an administrator:
+A possible workaround is to disable the "Include administrators" checkbox in the branch protection settings for the "master" branch and configure the script to push the commits as an administrator: